bretseelall/MyFlixsterApp/README.md

 Submitted by: Bret Seelall

-MyFlixsterApp is a tv browsing app that allows users to browse the most popular tv shows currently showing.
+MyFlixsterApp is a tv show browsing app that allows users to browse the most popular tv shows currently showing.

 Time spent: ~20 hours spent in total